FAQ & Contact

 Yes.
 Applicants must request their letters of reference via the application system.
 There is a designated field in the form if they choose to upload their own format as well.

-Q7: What if my high school does not issue a Certificate of Scheduled High School Graduation?
+Q7: What is a Certificate of Scheduled High School Graduation?

 Q8: I have graduated from / am enrolled in a university.
 Do I need to submit the transcripts of my university?